 The COVID-19 pandemic presented a number of historic problems for the aviation industry.
 From steep drops in passenger numbers to sharp increases in parked and retired aircraft, the crisis delivered one blow after the other.

 But not every problem the industry faces is a new one.
 For years, there have been concerns about an eventual shortage of mechanics and technicians.
-Boeing and Airbus have said that the MRO industry will need at least 600,000 new technicians over the next two decades, while a 2017 analysis by international consultancy Oliver Wyman predicted that demand for aviation mechanics would outpace capacity already by 2022, now just mere months away.
+Boeing and Airbus have said that the MRO industry will need at least 600,000 new technicians over the next two decades, while a 2017 analysis by international consultancy Oliver Wyman predicted that demand for aviation mechanics would outpace capacity already by 2022.

-What was once seen as a future problem is here now, particularly after some 1.3 million airline industry jobs were lost last year and only a five percent industry-wide employment increase is expected this year.
+What was once seen as a future problem is here now, particularly after some 1.3 million airline industry jobs were lost last year and only a five percent industry-wide employment increase was expected in 2021.